olex2148/PGS-pipeline/README.md

 	The munged sumstats will be placed here<br>

 ## Instructions/Commands: <br>

+Firstly download and place the ld blocks as described above.
+Next edit the json in "data" and specify the path to your work directory "work_dir" e.g. ~/C:/Users/USER/X/Desktop/PGS_workflow/.

 When the required packages and software is installed and activated in ones conda environment and the user is situated in the root folder (i.e. where the workflow.py is) one can give the "gwf run" command in the linux terminal.
 This will submit the jobs that have not yet run in the specified working directory. <br>
 Another relevant gwf command is "gwf status" which will let the user know if the munging or model is complete or still running, or if it has failed.
 If it has failed go to the .gwf folder and inspect the logs.
 Most of the time "n" is missing and needs to be added manually in add_n from the code folder. <br>